Steve14576/Termirun-intergrated_code_runner_at_termux/README.md

 ## Termirun-intergrated_code_runner_at_termux
 ```
-There are now bugs concerning failure in execution of R, Fortran.
+Bugs concerning failure in execution of R, Fortran.
 ```

 - Generated with Doubao A.I.